JamesC215/RESTful-Routes/README.md

 I created basic navigation around the app using the MVC method, of which I created hyperlinks through HTML and attached GET requests so the server would recognise that we were wanting to navigate to a new page.

+### At this stage, this is what my app looked like:

 Then, I moved onto adding features to my app, of which the CREATE functionality came first:

 I referenced this line of code in my climbs.js router: